devisscher/old_devisscher.github.io/_posts/blog/2017-03-11-adirondacks-46.markdown

   pointer-events: none;
 }
 </style>
 To complete the ascension of every peak in the Adirondacks.
-I am aiming to accomplish this by the age of 30.
 "The mountains are calling and I must go." 😎

 Chart of the 46 peaks ordered by highest altitude.
 <div style="overflow-x: auto;">